mgechev/blog.mgechev.com/content/post/2014-02-19-create-https-tls-ssl-application-with-express-nodejs.md

 {{< / highlight >}}

-You will be asked a couple of questions&#8230;
+You will be asked a couple of questions...
 <img src="/images/legacy/uploads2014/02/Screen-Shot-2014-02-19-at-10.05.55.png" alt="Certificate generation" width="831" height="375" class="aligncenter size-full wp-image-675" />

 In this case we generated a self-signed certificate for 365 days.